 Rats aren’t just scary to encounter at the office.
 An infestation is a major health risk can cause diseases such as Lyme disease and asthma.
 You can tell that there are rats in the office either by physically spotting the critters or encountering rat droppings.

 How to Deal With Rats in the Office

 The main thing you can do if you have rats in your office is to manage the problem.
-The critters break in to find food, water and shelter so eliminating these as much as possible will reduce the population and deter more rats in the future.
+The critters break in to find food, water and shelter.
+Following Rat control measures possible will reduce the population and deter more rats in the future.
 Some of the measures you should take include:

 - Secure all potential entry points with galvanized steel mesh or metal flashing.
 Some rats can fit in a hole or gap the size of a ballpoint pen tip so this is painstaking work

 - Inspect utility entries for any gaps or cracks ¼ inch or larger

 - Change to hard plastic or metal container garbage cans and secure tightly to prevent the rats foraging

 - Repair leaky pipes or faucets and get rid of potential water sources including bird baths